 Talisker overlooks Eden Court Theatre & cinema on the opposite bank of the River Ness.
 Eden Court hosts events such as plays, opera, concerts, festivals and films throughout the year.

-For 2018 there are lots of special events throughout the region including the European Pipe Band Championships (June), Inverness Highland Games and Gala (July), Black Isle Show (August), Blas Traditional Music Festival (September) and Loch Ness Marathon (October).
+For 2019 there are lots of special events throughout the region including the European Pipe Band Championships (June), Inverness Highland Games and Gala (July), Black Isle Show (August), Blas Traditional Music Festival (September) and Loch Ness Marathon (October).

 The city of Inverness is an excellent base for touring the Scottish Highlands whether you have a car or are travelling by bus/train.